kloned/Virtual-Desktop-Grid-Switcher/Documentation/UserGuide/VirtualDesktopGridSwitcher_UserGuide.md

 You can change the Columns and Rows in your grid.
 If you do this you will probably want to change the icons used for each desktop.
 These can be found in the Icons folder of your installation.
 Alternative icon sets are available from VirtuaWin which inspired the development of this program at https://virtuawin.sourceforge.io/?page_id=48

-When you increase the number of desktops required they automatically created for you.
+When you increase the number of desktops required they are automatically created for you.
 Reducing the number required leaves them for you to delete using the usual method (but you will not be able to access them via the arrow keys).

 DO NOT PUT TOO LARGE NUMBERS IN THE ROWS AND COLUMNS AS WINDOWS WILL GRIND TO A HALT with so many desktops and you will have a hard time deleting them all.
 Even restarting won’t help!